 “Feast Days / أيام الأعياد” (self-translated poem) appears online in Lunch Ticket, Issue 12, Winter 2017.

-“Becoming Bedouin: Daughter, Teacher, Sister” appears in Silk Road Review: a literary crossroads, Issue 18: The Architecture of Identity, Fall 2017; it was also a finalist in the Nonfiction “Identity” Contest, Cardinal Sins, Winter 2017.
+“Becoming Bedouin: Daughter, Teacher, Sister” appears online and in print in Silk Road Review: a literary crossroads, Issue 18: The Architecture of Identity, Fall 2017; it was also a finalist in the Nonfiction “Identity” Contest, Cardinal Sins, Winter 2017.

 “Snapshots of the Globalized Generation” appears in a special post-election edition of Stoneboat titled “Beyond Red and Blue: Voices from America,” Volume 7.2, April 2017.